redhat-manufacturing/edge-lab-ansible/collection/README.md

-# OSDU Lab Infrastructure
+# Edge Lab Infrastructure

-This collection is used to configure/manage the assets in the OSDU lab.
+This collection is used to configure/manage the assets in the edge lab.